HauberDevs/Novium/README.md

 4. Compile it by opening the "compile.bat" script located in the root folder.
 If successful, the newly compiled binary will be available in the ```dist``` folder.

-To run the app, please make sure you have the [Visual C++ 2010 Redistributales](https://download.microsoft.com/download/E/E/0/EE05C9EF-A661-4D9E-BCE2-6961ECDF087F/vcredist_x86.exe) installed.
+To run the app, please make sure you have the [Visual C++ 2010 Redistributale (32-bit)](https://download.microsoft.com/download/E/E/0/EE05C9EF-A661-4D9E-BCE2-6961ECDF087F/vcredist_x86.exe) installed.
 Otherwise the app will not run and will throw an error that MSVCR100.dll was not found.

 If you run into any issues, please open a bug report on the [Issues Tab](https://github.com/HauberRBLX/Novium/issues) with the "development" tag and provide a output of your console.